Interpol issues notice against spiritual leader accused of sexually abusing minors in Delhi

 An unidentified official told Hindustan Times that the Interpol notice will allow authorities in Nepal to locate and arrest Dixit and hand him over to India.

-The Delhi High Court had in 2017 handed over the inquiry in the case to the Central Bureau of Investigation.
-The CBI had formed a Special Investigation Team to locate Dixit and announced a reward of Rs 5 lakh for any information about him.
+In 2017, the Delhi High Court had handed over the inquiry in the case to the Central Bureau of Investigation.
+The CBI had formed a Special Investigation Team to trace Dixit and announced a reward of Rs 5 lakh for any information about him.

 In 2019, the CBI filed chargesheets against Dixit in two rape cases, Hindustan Times reported.
 In the first case, Dixit was accused of repeatedly raping the complainant from 2011 to 2015 at different branches of the ashram.
-The second case related to the rape of a minor at two different ashrams in 1999.
+The second case was related to the rape of a minor at two different ashrams in 1999.